 The Action Programme is updated every 6 months based on internal consultation and day to day feedback from partners and developers, it is circulated to external stakeholders whom were invited to provide feedback or updates.
-Extensive stakeholder engagement through the action programme will be undertaken throughout February/March 2019 alongside a more detailed landowner consultation.
-However, it was the October 2018 version that informed this housing land audit.
+The action programme was last updated in October 2019, but is to be updated soon and made available online.